 PLASTIC FREE COMMUNITY PILOTS IN NOOSA AND WOLLONGONG

-‘Plastic Free Noosa’ and ‘Plastic Free Wollongong’ are community-based projects with an aspirational goal to reduce the use of identified single use plastic packaging (by 50%) by July 2018.
-This will involve local council, local businesses (specifically hospitality/retailers), media, community organisations and schools, event organisers and active individuals.
+‘Plastic Free Noosa’ and ‘Plastic Free Wollongong’ are community-based projects with an aspirational goal to reduce the use of identified single use plastic packaging (by 50%) by November 2018.
+They are 'whole of community plans' and involve local council, businesses (specifically hospitality/retailers), media, community organisations, schools, event organisers and active individuals all working together to achieve the goal.

 The aim in the first year (2017/2018) is for: